 Prevent vs Abort!
 Reducing the risk of another attack is different to stopping an attack.
 I see one as my lifestyle choices which I have control over.

 And I see stopping an attack as actions I take immediately like: taking my abortive medications and using my comfort aids at the exact time I need to.

-Avoiding migraine triggers will not necessarily prevent a migraine, but that is the first course of action I think we take instinctively.
+Avoiding migraine triggers will not necessarily prevent every migraine, but that is the first course of action I think we take instinctively.
 I never need to eat chocolate again, that's for sure.
 Anything you can do to reduce the risk of an attack will help.

 It's very important to try to reduce stress at work and at home, eat at the same time every day and to sleep the same number of hours every night.

 Sticking to a strict routine is never easy.
 Some days you may experience more stress, which could trigger a migraine headache, result in a poor night's sleep or poor eating habits.
 All migraine triggers in themselves.

 Maintaining a regular exercise program will also help keep your eating and sleeping habits regular, as well as reduce stress, or at least the way you deal with sticky situations.
 When your body is well fed, well rested and well toned, you reduce migraine triggers and are able to deal with minor upsets more easily.

 Other relaxation techniques such as meditation, yoga and biofeedback techniques can also be very helpful.
 If none of these methods ease the pain or lessen the frequency, your doctor may suggest medication as the migraine treatment for you.